fredgibbs/fredgibbs.github.io/courses/historiography/schedule.md

 - Address any technical issues with publishing your revisions
 - Go over the basic research process that you should use for your essays.
 This ensures you will be selecting appropriate sources, and using and citing them appropriately.
 - How to use Zotero to keep organized
-- Note your essay titles and descriptions are due next Wednesday; annotated bibliographies are due the following Monday.
+- Note that your essay titles and descriptions are due next Wednesday; annotated bibliographies are due the following Monday.
 Please stay on schedule!
 "%}

 {% include alert.html class='warning' title='Stay organized!' text="